 Room 317, Thomson Hall

-The workshop includes 6 clock hours, parking, teaching materials and lunch at a local European restaurant.
+The workshop includes 6 clock hours, parking, teaching materials and a catered lunch.
 Participants must attend for the full six hours to receive clock hours.
 Preference is given to full-time teachers.

 A limited number of travel grants are available to eligible teachers to help defray transportation and/or lodging costs for those who attend from outside the Seattle Metro area.
 Please check the box below for more information about the availability of these travel grants.
 These opportunities are made possible by generous grants from the US Department of Education and the Delegation of the European Union to the USA.